User Guide

 !
 IMPORTANT: The EVSA attempts to use the actual fuel consumption from the vehicle when possible.
 If a vehicle does not report fuel consumption through the GO device, then a default fuel efficiency value is used for that vehicle.

-The chart under Annual CO2 Emission Summary compares the annual carbon dioxide tailpipe emissions between two scenarios:
+The chart under Annual CO2 Tailpipe Emissions compares the annual carbon dioxide tailpipe emissions between two scenarios:

-1. Assessment Recommendation — The total projected CO2 emissions of the recommended PHEVs and non-EV replacements averaged over a period of one year; and
+1. Recommended EVs — The total projected CO2 emissions of the recommended PHEVs averaged over a one-year period.

 ✱ NOTE: Battery Electric Vehicles are not considered because they do not emit carbon dioxide.

-The table under Vehicles with Suitable EV Recommendations lists all vehicles that have a suitable EV recommendation, either a BEV or PHEV.
+The table under Recommended EV replacements lists all vehicles that have a suitable EV recommendation, either a BEV or PHEV.
 For each vehicle, the table displays the following data:

-2. Model — Vehicle model of existing non-EV (from MyGeotab).
+2. Year, Make, Model — Year and vehicle model of existing non-EV (from MyGeotab).

 4. Recommended EV — EV recommended as a replacement for existing non-EV.

-5. Type — EV type recommended for replacement, either a BEV or PHEV.
+5. Powertrain — The powertrain of the EV recommended for replacement, either a BEV or PHEV.

-6. Daytime Charging Count — The number of days when the BEV fails to fulfill the range requirements without having to charge during the day.
+6. En-route charging events due to distance — The number of days when the BEV fails to fulfill the range requirements without having to charge during the day, either due to long trips or due to insufficient charging time before making the trips.

-Click the vehicle name to open a side panel with more information about Range Assurance and Lifetime Cost.
+Click View details after the last row to open more information about Range Assurance and Lifetime Cost.

 Monthly Range Assurance